 Despite widespread assumptions to the contrary, a Shariah court in Dubai has ruled against the owner of one of the largest yachts in the world.
 The court states that the superyacht Luna belongs to his ex-wife.

 According to Arabian Business magazine, the Shariah court made its decision over the weekend.
-The magazine further obtained a statement from Akhmedova’s spokesperson.
+The magazine further obtained a statement from the spokesperson for Tatiana Akhmedova, Akhmedov’s ex-wife.
 It states that she is “pleased that this court has also seen fit to maintain the arrest of Luna.”
 The statement adds, “In line with the UK court order, we will continue to arrange the formal transferal of Luna’s ownership to Ms. Akhmedova.”
 In fact, it continues, it’s “only a matter of time” before that occurs.

 When Akhmedov appealed the DIFC Courts’ decision, Dubai’s Joint Judicial Commission removed the case from its jurisdiction.
 This occurred in July.
 The commission indicated that the superyacht Luna was the center of a matrimonial dispute.
 (DIFC Courts handle, among other things, maritime disputes.)
 Therefore, the Shariah courts should hear the case, it added.
 This led to media reports that Akhmedov would likely receive favorable treatment over his ex-wife.